-Many people often think that just because they have been arrested and charged with a first DUI/DWI offense, that there is little hope of getting out of it in court – so they will have no option but to plead guilty to the drunk driving charges.
+Many people often think what happens when you’ve been arrested and charged with a first DUI/DWI offense, that there is little hope of getting out of it in court – so they will have no option but to plead guilty to the drunk driving charges.
 This viewpoint can be especially true if they have failed any test such as the chemical, breath, blood, urine, and other types of field sobriety tests, or if they chose to refuse them entirely.
 However, believing you have no chance to win a 1st-time case, even for a test refusal, is a misconception.

 15 Best Ways To Help Get Out of & Dismiss a First Offense DUI or DWI Charge Near Me

 - Options For For How To Get Out Of A First DUI